lucidpolygon/PantherPHP/readme.md

 Simply populate the content directory with your files and deploy the entire folder to your hosting environment via FTP.
 Boom! website is live.

-Built by [Thaha](https://twitter.com/TheHighSecond).
-If you find this project useful, please consider starring it on GitHub to show your support.

 ## Structure

 - `content/`: Add new `.php` pages here.